learning-augmented-algorithms/learning-augmented-algorithms.github.io/_speakers/vassilvitskii.md

 #### Speaker Bio

-Sergei Vassilvitskii is a research scientist at Google where he leads a team working on algorithms, privacy, and value of data
+Sergei Vassilvitskii is a research scientist at Google where he leads a team working on algorithms, privacy, and value of data.